Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: System Architecture

 \section{System Architecture}

 Flock is a cloud-native SQL query engine for event-driven analytics on cloud function services.
-Figure~\ref{scq} illustrates the \flock's high-level architectural design. \circledone{} The cloud service provider packages and compiles the most recent query engine code into a single generic cloud function on a regular iteration cycle, then stores the resultant binary code in cloud object storage. \circledtwo{} When a user submits a SQL query, it is parsed, optimized, and planned as a series of low-level operators that the optimizer selects to execute the most efficient query. \circledthree{} \flock breaks the execution plan into stages, with each stage consisting of a chain of operators with the same partitioning serialized as a string as part of the cloud function context. \flock creates cloud functions by using executable binary code from cloud storage and passing the encoded string (cloud context) as a function argument through the cloud vendor's SDK. \circledfour{} The cloud function is created at the speed of light, and the query is processed in real time.
-Function arguments are deserialized as the cloud context during the initial instantiation of function instances, and therefore each function is customized for a specific set of parameters.
-The function is aware of carrying out a certain sub-plan and sending the result to the next function, allowing data flow in the cloud to occur without the intervention of a client coordinator.
+Figure~\ref{scq} illustrates the \flock's high-level architectural design. \circledone{} The cloud service provider periodically packages and compiles the latest query engine code into a generic cloud function binary, storing it in cloud object storage. \circledtwo{} Upon receiving a SQL query, it undergoes parsing, optimization, and planning into a sequence of low-level operators chosen by the optimizer for efficient execution. \circledthree{} Flock breaks the execution plan into stages, each comprising a chain of operators with the same partitioning.
+These stages are serialized as strings and included in the cloud function context.
+Flock creates cloud functions by retrieving the executable binary from cloud storage and passing the encoded string (cloud context) as a function argument through the cloud vendor's SDK. \circledfour{} Cloud functions are instantiated instantly, enabling real-time query processing.
+Function arguments are deserialized as the cloud context during initial instantiation, customizing each function for a specific sub-plan.
+Functions are aware of their role in executing a sub-plan and sending results to the next function, facilitating data flow without a client coordinator.